webtoknow/fx-trading-app/Week_05/Exercise/README.md

 We can notice here:

 - the component is declared through *@Component* adnotation, by specifying the selector, template and style files
-- the form, its fields and validations for them are specified in the class
+- the form, its fields and validations are specified in the class
 - in *onSubmit* function, if the form is valid, we use *userService.register* to send the entity to be saved.
 We display a message even if it is a successful request or not.

 ## Exercise 3 - Login page